dmstr/docker-roj/README.md

 ## Getting started

-- define your desired configuration directory as a host-volume in `docker-compose.yml`
+- define your desired configuration directory as a host-volume (e.g. `./data/example:/roj`) in `docker-compose.yml`
 - define environment configuration in `config/env`
 - start management container `docker-compose run --rm roj`
 - use `$ docker-machine` to create machines and provision discovery and a swarm